saeedya/wh-iac-demo/README.md

-## What is the propose?
-Implementing 2-Tier architecture in AWS with Terraform.
+# Implementing 2-Tier architecture in AWS with Terraform.

-## Overview
+### Overview
 This project demonstrates a high-availability, and fault-tolerant 2-tier architecture deployed on AWS using Infrastructure as Code (IaC) with Terraform.
 The architecture is built with the following components:

 * Amazon Route 53: Manages DNS routing for our domain (sample.net), directing traffic to CloudFront for optimized content delivery.